May 23, 2018

 As we get older, the muscles in our eyes start to take a bit longer to focus on nearby objects.
 This condition, known as presbyopia, is a natural part of aging and has no cure.
 However, reading glasses often help minimize the symptoms and relieve eye strain and headaches typically associated with this condition.

-It’s important to select reading glasses that are comfortable, matches your personality, and works with the shape of your face.
+It’s important to select reading glasses that are comfortable, match your personality, and work with the shape of your face.
 More importantly, you’ll want to make sure you are selecting reading glasses that have the correct magnification value.
 The strength of reading glasses strength is measured in diopters.
 This number indicates how powerful a lens is.
 Reading glasses typically start with a near vision, or NV, a strength of +1.0 and progress in strength by .25 diopters.

 When recommending reading glasses for their patients, optometrists typically use a range based on different age groups.
 This range starts at +0.75 diopters (or magnification) for those ages 40 to 43.
 It progresses to + 2.5 for ages 58 and up.